jegly/wireguard-android-hardened/README.md

 ### Log export token fixed
 The upstream app used a freshly generated WireGuard `KeyPair().privateKey.toHex()` as a content URI access token — a confusing abuse of the crypto API.
 Replaced with `UUID.randomUUID()`.

+### Dead code removed
+`FileConfigStore.kt` (plaintext config store) and `VersionPreference.kt` have been deleted entirely from the codebase — not just disabled, gone.

 ---